jordanopos/redbull-hackathon/README.md

 ### Voice & Style Content Agent

-Creates communications (emails, stories, announcements) written in the hackathon organizer’s unique voice, tone, and style.
+Creates communications (emails, stories, announcements) written in the hackathon organizer's unique voice, tone, and style.
 Supports AI-assisted editing to tailor the generated content as needed for different audiences or platforms.

 ## Technologies Used